-TGaz Editor: Modify the text in P109L8 as: The RSTA shall select one bandwidth value for the measurement sounding phase based on the Format and Bandwidth subfield of the Ranging Parameters field(s) (see 9.4.2.279) provided by each of the ISTAs during negotiation.
-This bandwidth can be different from the bandwidth used in the polling phase but needs to adhere to the rules of multiple frame transmission in an EDCA TXOP (see 10.22.2.7) .
+TGaz Editor: Modify the text in P109L8 as: The RSTA shall select a bandwidth value for the measurement sounding phase based on the Format and Bandwidth subfield of the Ranging Parameters field(s) (see 9.4.2.279) provided by each of the ISTAs during negotiation.
+This bandwidth shall be equal to or smaller than the negotiated bandwidth, may be different from the bandwidth used in the polling phase and shall adhere to the rules of multiple frame transmission in an EDCA TXOP (see 10.22.2.7) (#1847, 1124).